Vegan Hot Pot: How to Plan a Chinese Hot Pot Dinner - Earth to Veg

 Arguably the most important component of vegan hot pot is the soup in which you cook all of the other ingredients.
 As one hot pot consultant noted, a good soup base “is really the key to the whole dish.
 Without it, there is no hot pot.”

-Using a storebought soup base is the easiest, although I’ve included a recipe for clear mushroom soup that you can use as well.
-The storebought seasonings are very simple, there are instructions on how to use them on the package, but basically just add all everything in the package to the hot pot, pour in water, then turn up the heat and bring it to a boil.
+Using a storebought soup base is the easiest and most cost-effective.
+The storebought seasonings are very simple, and there are instructions on how to use them on the package.
+Basically just add all everything in the package to the hot pot, pour in water, then turn up the heat and bring it to a boil.

 Go to any Chinese supermarket and there will be a whole section dedicated to hot pot soups and condiments.
 Common vegan-friendly ones include mala (spicy), tomato (mild), and mushroom (mild).

 Make sure to check the ingredients of your soup base.
-According to my mom, soup bases (especially the spicy ones) were traditionally made with animal fats like beef tallow, but these days you can find many that are vegan-friendly.
-Maybe that’s done simply to save ingredient costs, but hey it works out great for us veggies.
+Hot pot soup bases were traditionally made with animal fats like beef tallow, but these days you can find many that are vegan-friendly.
+It’s probably to save on ingredient costs, but hey it works out great for us veggies.

 Dipping Sauce